leon9078/Z97X-SLI_Big_Sur/README.md

 - efibootmgr -Bb 0004
 - efibootmgr -Bb 0003
 - efibootmgr -o 0001,0002
+- efibootmgr -t 0
 - systemctl reboot

 Unplug Arch Linux USB installer drive, done.
 Enojy your new hackintosh

+# Although acidanthera team suggest not to replace DSDT, I have decided to replace it because of errors in OEM DSDT...
+I extracted the OEM ACPI using the latest BIOS version, latest BIOS settings etc.

+I'm using latest iASL binary (2024-09-27) compiled by [mackonsti](https://github.com/mackonsti) for macOS.
+You can download it [here](https://github.com/mackonsti/iASL).

+So, before I was using:

+ACPI>Add
+- SSDT-GPRW
+- SSDT-XHCfixes

+ACPI>Patch
+- EHC1 to EH01             Count 0
+- EHC2 to EH02             Count 0
+- XHC_ Method _PRW to XPRW
+- XHC_ Method XSEL to XSEZ
+- XHC_ Method ESEL to ESEZ
+- XHC_ Method XWAK to XWAZ
+- Method GPRW to XPRW

+Now, I'm using:

+ACPI>Add
+- DSDT

+ACPI>Delete

+- All | bool| NO
+- Comment | string | "Delete OEM SSDT SaSsdt"
+- Enabled | bool | YES
+- OemTableId | data | <53 61 53 73 64 74 20 00>
+- TableLength | integer | 23390
+- TableSignature | data | <53 53 44 54> [SSDT]

+Inside ACPI>Delete section, DSDT must NOT appear.

+ACPI>Patch [none]

+The ACPI patches are applied directly inside DSDT:
+- Replace every instance of "EHC" to "EH0" (case-sensitive)
+- Add Darwin conditions inside XHC_ Method _PRW
+- Add Darwin conditions inside XHC_ Method XSEL
+- Add Darwin conditions inside XHC_ Method ESEL
+- Add Darwin conditions inside XHC_ Method XWAK
+- Add Darwin conditions inside Method GPRW

+Also, SSDTs that I'm no longer using are:

+- SSDT-NVAU.
+This creates a fake "class-code" 0xFFFFFFFF to the NVIDIA HDMI Audio device, in order to completely disable dGPU audio in macOS.
+- SSDT-RMB3.
+Disable Intel HDMI audio, when running without dGPU.
+- SSDT-UMethods.
+With this SSDT, we avoid "Unknown methods" in DSDT/SSDT-SaSsdt, by including it for external symbol resolution.